tardate/LittleArduinoProjects/Electronics101/LED/CHA81Kit/README.md

-# #xxx CHA-81 LED Matrix Soldering Kit
+# #818 CHA-81 LED Matrix Soldering Kit

 Building the CHA-81 LED Matrix Soldering Kit and investigate the principles of operation.
 A simple design that offers endless hours of fiddling!